bingjetli/sift-scale-space-extrema-detection/readme.md

 &nbsp;

-Currently, the algorithm is only partially implemented up to the candidate keypoint detection phase.
+Currently, the algorithm is implemented up to the keypoint detection and interpolation / refining phase.

 &nbsp;